 Juneteenth is celebrated on June 19 and is a federal holiday.
-On June 14, state representatives in Michigan voted in favor of making Juneteenth a state public holiday.
+During the summer of 2023, state representatives in Michigan voted in favor of making Juneteenth a state public holiday.

 June 19, 1865 marks the day when the nation’s last slaves were freed in Galveston Bay, Texas by executive decree and commemorates the day slavery was officially ended in the U.S. This came two years after the Emancipation Proclamation freed slaves elsewhere in the U.S. We give thanks to the Lord for all those who worked and sacrificed to free the enslaved.